 Customer-managed encryption keys have the following restrictions when encrypting machine learning models:

-Using CMEK is not supported for AutoML Table models.
+us, are not supported when creating AutoML Table models.

 Determine if a model is protected by Cloud KMS